“The Glandular System”

 —Therapies for Supplementing Deficient Conditions— Weakness in the glandular system is marked by serious conditions such as diabetes and Addison's disease as well as less serious and more common expressions of glandular deficiency such as hypothyroidism and obesity.

-Deficient conditions of the glandular system are often associated with patterns of minor aches, pains, and ailments including: dry eyes, , scanty menstruation, nail problems, muscle , frustration, depression, , fatigue, poor appetite, , obesity, inflammatory skin conditions, dry hair and insomnia.
-If left unchecked, these ailments may develop into illnesses including: Addison's disease, hypothyroidism, hepatitis, shingles, , hemorrhoids, gallstones, deafness, dysmenorrhea, prostatitis, painful urination, premenstrual syndrome and menopausal distress.
+Deficient conditions of the glandular system are often associated with patterns of minor aches, pains, and ailments including: dry eyes, , scanty menstruation, nail problems, muscle inflammation, frustration, depression, anger, fatigue, poor appetite, , obesity, inflammatory skin conditions, dry hair and insomnia.
+If left unchecked, these ailments may develop into illnesses including: Addison's disease, hypothyroidism, hepatitis, shingles, tumors, , gallstones, deafness, dysmenorrhea, prostatitis, painful urination, premenstrual syndrome and menopausal distress.

 These empirical lists of properties of an herb are the key to understanding herbal combinations.
 Herbalists have found that they can enhance a particular property of a single herb by adding herbs that complemented and supported that property.
 Conversely, the herbalist is also to minimize an unwanted property by adding herbs that counteract or balance the property.